SNAP Benefits in Indiana: How to Apply and Qualify

 How to Use Your SNAP Benefits in Indiana

-Once you're approved, you'll need to know how to use your benefits, including what you can buy and where.
+Once your SNAP benefits are approved, you'll need to know how to use them, what you can purchase, and where.

 What is an EBT Card and How to Use it?